teooliver/time-tracker-base-v2/notes.md

 - Add filter requests based on headers (for example team names) so we can log and understand from where and how the requests are being done.
 - Add health_check route
 - Add tracing to all routes

+- Limit fake events data to maximum of `8 hours a day`.
+(Good challenge)

 # IMPORTANT INTEGRATION TESTS